 Unlike usual training sessions, the IAM program-related stakeholder awareness program should cover detailed training on the underlying technology, product abilities, and scalability factors.

-More than anyone, IT teams require detailed know-how of the IAM program and its core activities.
-Even the Operations team should be aware of the capabilities across different stages of the IAM lifecycle.
+IT teams require more detailed knowledge of the IAM program and its core activities than anyone.
+Even the Operations team should know the capabilities across different stages of the IAM lifecycle.

-The training process should be a continuous activity and should happen in tandem with the changing processes or emerging capabilities.
+The training process should be continuous and occur in tandem with changing processes or emerging capabilities.

-Organizations should shift from the traditional focus on network security to considering identity as the primary security perimeter.
-With the explosion of cloud and remote working culture, network perimeter is becoming increasingly porous, and perimeter defense can’t be effective.
+Organizations should shift from focusing on network security to considering identity as the primary security perimeter.
+With the cloud explosion and remote working culture, network perimeter is becoming increasingly porous, and perimeter defense can’t be effective.
 Centralize security controls around user and service identities.

 6) Enforce Multi-Factor Authentication

 Enable Multi-Factor Authentication (MFA) for all your users, including administrators and C-suite executives.
-It checks multiple aspects of a user’s identity before allowing access to an application or database, instead of regular sign-in aspects.
+It checks multiple aspects of a user’s identity before allowing access to an application or database instead of regular sign-in.
 MFA is an integral part of identity and access management.

 7) Establish Single Sign-On

-Organizations must establish Single Sign-On (SSO) for their devices, apps, and services so users can use the same set of credentials to access the resources they need, wherever and whenever.
+Organizations must establish Single Sign-On (SSO) for their devices, apps, and services so users can use the same credentials to access the necessary resources, wherever and whenever.
 You can achieve SSO by using the same identity solution for all your apps and resources, whether on-premises or in the cloud.

 8) Implement Zero-Trust Policy

 The zero-trust model assumes every access request as a threat until verified.
-Access requests from both inside and outside of the network are thoroughly authenticated, authorized, and scrutinized for anomalies before granting permission.
+Access requests inside and outside the network are thoroughly authenticated, authorized, and scrutinized for anomalies before granting permission.

 9) Enforce a Strong Password Policy

 Implement an organization-wide password policy to ensure users set strong passwords for access.
-Make sure that employees update their passwords regularly and avoid using sequential and repetitive characters.
+Ensure employees update their passwords regularly and avoid using sequential and repetitive characters.

 10) Secure Privileged Accounts